 The process of getting a loan is easy with Upstart.
-After spending about five minutes filling out an application with some basic information, you’ll be shown your rate and the terms of the loan.
+After spending five minutes filling out an application with basic information, you’ll be shown your rate and the loan terms.
 One more click and you can accept on the spot.
 Your loan may be approved within 24 hours.

 After you’ve accepted your loan, you can set up automatic repayments to remove the stress of actively managing your account.
 You can pay extra amounts toward your loan as well without any prepayment fees.

 Loans aren’t available in West Virginia and Iowa and other states have minimums, so check your state’s restrictions before applying for your loan.